mesosphere/dcos-docs-site/pages/services/nifi/0.5.0-1.9.2/troubleshooting/debugging/index.md

   ```

-<p class="message--note"><strong>NOTE: </strong>The <tt>dcos plan</tt> commands will also accept UUID ID values instead of the name values for the phase and step arguments.
+<p class="message--note"><strong>NOTE: </strong>The <code>dcos plan</code> commands will also accept UUID ID values instead of the name values for the phase and step arguments.
 Providing UUIDs avoids the possibility of a race condition where we view the plan, then it changes structure, then we change a plan step that is not the same one we were expecting (but which had the same name).</p>